Menocchio: Views

-During his trial, he argued that the only sin was to harm one's neighbor and that to blaspheme caused no harm to anyone but the blasphemer.
+During his trial, he argued that the only sin was to harm one's neighbour and that to blaspheme caused no harm to anyone but the blasphemer.
 He further said that Jesus was born of man and Mary was not a virgin, that the pope had no power given to him from God but simply exemplified the qualities of a good man, and that Christ had not died to "redeem humanity."

-Views on rites

-Among the numerous accusations of blasphemy leveled against him, was a charge of contradicting the teachings of the Church on purgatory.
-Vicar Maro asked Menocchio were it true he had said that Masses for the dead were useless?
+Among the numerous accusations of blasphemy levelled against him, was a charge of contradicting the teachings of the Church on purgatory.
+Vicar Maro asked Menocchio if were it true he had said that Masses for the dead were useless.
 (According to Giuliano Stefanut, the words spoken by Menocchio had been precisely: "What are you doing giving alms in memory of these few ashes?").
-Menocchio replied, "I meant, that we should be concerned about helping each other while we are still in this world, because afterwards God is the one who governs over souls; the prayers and alms and Masses offered for the dead are done, as I understand it, for love of God, who then does as he pleases, because souls do not come to take those prayers and alms, and it belongs to the majesty of God to receive these good works either for the benefit of the living or the dead".
+Menocchio replied, "I meant, that we should be concerned about helping each other while we are still in this world because afterwards God is the one who governs over souls; the prayers and alms and Masses offered for the dead are done, as I understand it, for love of God, who then does as he pleases, because souls do not come to take those prayers and alms, and it belongs to the majesty of God to receive these good works either for the benefit of the living or the dead".